qlkwej/vulnscan/README.md

 ## :warning: macOS 10.15 Catalina - breaking change

-The new version of macOS 10.15 Catalina has dropped support for 32bit apps and while Vulnscan is 64bit some of it's external dependencies (class-dump-z) is 32bit.
+The new version of macOS 10.15 Catalina has dropped support for 32-bit apps and while Vulnscan is 64-bit one of it's external dependencies (class-dump-z) is 32-bit.
 This has created a breaking change.
 Working now to replace this depedency with a different 64bit port.
 Expecting to deliver a fixed version in the coming week or so.
 More details can be found in this [ticket](https://github.com/simplycubed/vulnscan/issues/127).

 ## Overview